roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 Publishers:
 - **/hmi/buttons**: *turtlebot4_msgs/msg/UserButton*
-    - description: Button states of the Turtlebot4 HMI (Standard model only).
+    - description: Button states of the TurtleBot 4 HMI (TurtleBot 4 model only).

 Subscribers:
 - **/hmi/display**: *turtlebot4_msgs/msg/UserDisplay*
-    - description: The current information that is to be displayed (Standard model only).
+    - description: The current information that is to be displayed (TurtleBot 4 model only).
 - **/hmi/led/_led**: *std_msgs/msg/Int32*
     - description: Hidden topics indicating the state of each LED.

 #### GPIO Interface

-The Turtlebot4 uses *libgpiod* to interface with the GPIO lines of the Raspberry Pi.
+The TurtleBot 4 uses *libgpiod* to interface with the GPIO lines of the Raspberry Pi.
 The `gpiochip0` device represents the 40-pin header of the Raspberry Pi and is used for reading and writing to these pins.

 #### I2C Interface